MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/getting-started/part1-simple-extension.md

 keywords: edge-chromium, web development, html, css, javascript, developer, extensions
 ---

-# Build A Simple Extension That Pops Up NASA Picture Of The Day
+# Create an extension tutorial Part 1

 [Completed Extension Package Source for This Part][ArchiveExtensionGettingStartedPart1]

 ## Overview

-In part 1, the goal is to build a very simple Edge Chromium Extension starting with an empty directory.
+In this tutorial, the goal is to build a very simple Edge Chromium Extension starting with an empty directory.
+We will build a simple extension which pops up NASA picture of the day.
 The goal for this Extension is to complete the following tasks.

 *   Create icons for the Extension that may be used in multiple places and in different sizes
 *   Create a simple `manifest.json` file